TheAdamProject/adams/README.md

 ....

 # Acknowledgements
-Standing on the shoulders of giants:
+> "Standing on the shoulders of giants"

+Our software is built on top of
 <p align="center">
   <img width="30%" height="30%" src="https://gwillem.gitlab.io/assets/img/hashcat.png">
 </p>